LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 ### Deletion Support

-Users may occaisionally want to delete an activity object by changing it's contents, thereby changing it's hash value and invalidating any signature associated with it via broadcast or reply messages on chain.
+Users may occasionally want to delete an activity object by changing it's contents, thereby changing it's hash value and invalidating any signature associated with it via broadcast or reply messages on chain.
 Likewise, hosts of activity objects may want to do the same for the purpose of removing illegal or otherwise objectionable content.
 Implementers are strongly recommended to represent this by adding a `"deleted"` field to the hosted activity object with an [ISO8601](https://www.iso.org/iso-8601-date-and-time-format.html) timestamp representing the time at which the content was removed.
 Implementers may choose to leave all other fields intact or remove them as they see fit.